It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 - being overweight

-Individuals who use their voices a lot, such as teachers and singers, may also be more at risk from the condition.
+Individuals who use their voices frequently and loudly, such as teachers and singers, also face a high risk of developing the condition.
 It can also develop during pregnancy.

 In the long term, it can lead to: